xslim/VimIOS/readme.md

 *Disclaimer*: This is a side project of mine - no promises and no warranties.
 If you like it, feel free to let me know, and please feel free to improve on it, there is a lot to do.

 This project is based on the [Vim port of applidium](https://github.com/applidium/Vim), which has been inactive for a few years.
-Nonetheless, it is a full port of Vim, but since its inceptions, iOS has gained many features of which this port did not take advantage.
-I large parts of it with the goal of improving the Vim experience under iOS 9, in particular on iPads with an external keyboard.
+Nonetheless, it is a full working port of Vim.
+However, in the meantime iOS has gained many features of which this port did not take advantage.
+I rewrote large parts of it with the goal of improving the Vim experience under iOS 9, in particular on iPads with an external keyboard.

 The new key features are: